cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 <!--
     From {{GCM-MU2}} Theorem 4.3,
     substracting terms for Pr[Bad_7] and Pr[Bad_8],
-    and applying simplifications as above (note there a no verification queries), we obtain:
+    and applying simplifications as above (note there are no verification queries), we obtain:

     Adv^{mu-ae w/o INT}_RCAU <=